EMCSR 2002 Schedule

 G. Chroust, Johannes Kepler University, Linz, Austria

-Exploring the Unknown Needs Organized Integrity - Exercise, Experience & Expertise
+- Exploring the Unknown Needs Organized Integrity - Exercise, Experience

 M.A.
 Kalaidjieva, Bulgarian Academy of Sciences, Sofia, Bulgaria